azuredevops619/MCW-Intelligent-analytics/Whiteboard design session/WDS trainer guide - Intelligent analytics.md

 6. The customer team gives feedback to the Microsoft team.

-7. Tables switch roles and repeat Steps 2-6.
+7. Tables switch roles and repeat Direction Steps 2-6.

 ##  Wrap-up